traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25h.charts.add-usa-map.answers.md

- 7. Add a private class variable called chartOptions private mapOptions: any;
+ 7. Add a private class variable called mapOptions private mapOptions: any;